stardustai/docs-api/src/latest/campaign/create-campaign.md

 {
   "campaignId": {
     "type": "string",
-    "description": "Unique identifier for the campaign, with a maximum length of 160 bytes."
+    "description": "Unique identifier for the campaign, with a maximum length of 160 bytes.", "default": "7d44b43b-3bbd-4f53-9f95-b7c0217d8d5b" },
-  },
   "campaignName": {
     "type": "string",
-    "description": "Unique name for the campaign, with a maximum length of 160 bytes."
+    "description": "Unique name for the campaign, with a maximum length of 160 bytes.", "default": "Helix 3D Campaign"
   },
   "workflowType": {
     "type": "string",
-    "description": "Type of workflow, must be one of ['Manual', 'PreLabeling']."
+    "description": "Type of workflow, must be one of ['Manual', 'PreLabeling'].", "default": "Manual"
   },
   "taxonomyVersion": {
     "type": "Integer",